cgreer799/Professional-README-Generator/Develop/utils/README.md

   ## Contributing

-  If your wish to contribute, please follow the Contributor Covenant Code of Conduct.
-Follow the link to view the Contributor Covenant Code of Conduct: https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md
+  guidelines

   ## Tests

-  To run a test of the project, run './test test' in the terminal.
+  description

   ## Questions

-  For more of my projects, please refer to my GitHub page: [GitHubusername](https://github.com/GitHubusername/).
-For any questions, please contact me at email@gmail.com.
+  For more of my projects, please refer to my GitHub page: [username](https://github.com/username/).
+For any questions, please contact me at email.